lizageorge/my-Stanford-Summer-Sessions/Programming Abstractions - CS 106B/Tasks.md

 		- [ ] do we need to know/can you explain how the inputting works?
 		- [ ] (extra) rearrange algorithm steps to combine some (like removing duplicates and zeroes), and update Q11 to match.
 		- [ ] I used the method [toUpperCase](https://web.stanford.edu/dept/cs_edu/cppdoc/strlib.html#Function:toUpperCase) on a char (in the method encode()) but the library says it's supposed to input and output strings. can any char/string specific method be interchanged like this?
-		- [ ] the stupid 0 < -1 error - uncomment the test for removeDuplicates when fixed (try Nick's office hours )